 Original hardwood is one of the biggest selling points in Chicago rentals.
 Here's how landlords and property managers decide when to screen, recoat, or fully refinish floors during turnover.

 Walk into almost any vintage apartment in Lincoln Park, Logan Square, or Andersonville and you'll find the same quiet selling point underfoot: original oak or maple flooring, often close to a century old.
 In a market where prospective tenants tour four or five units in an afternoon, warm, well-kept wood floors do more to close a lease than fresh paint or new fixtures.
-That's exactly why floors deserve a real plan at turnover rather than a quick mop and a hope.
-Chicago's classic two-flats and greystones were built with solid tongue-and-groove hardwood that can be refinished many times over its life, but only if you catch problems before they reach the bare wood.

-The single most important decision is which level of work the floor actually needs.
-A screen-and-recoat lightly abrades the existing finish and adds a fresh topcoat.
-It doesn't touch the stain or the wood itself, takes a single day, and costs a fraction of a full refinish.
 A full sand-and-refinish grinds the floor down to bare wood, then rebuilds stain and finish from scratch.
 It's the answer when you see deep scratches that have cut through to the wood, gray or black water staining, cupping, or dozens of old paint drips.
-Knowing the difference keeps you from overspending on a floor that only needed a recoat.
+It costs more and takes several days, but it resets the floor completely.
+Knowing the difference keeps you from overspending on a floor that only needed a recoat, or wasting money recoating one that was too far gone.

 Not every move-out calls for refinishing, so learn to read the floor.
 Rub a small hidden area with a damp cloth: if the finish beads water, a recoat will bond fine.
-If water soaks in and darkens the wood, the protective layer is gone.
-In a Wicker Park walk-up or a Rogers Park courtyard building where units turn over every year or two, addressing wear at each vacancy is far cheaper than letting a tenant's furniture and foot traffic grind through to raw wood you'll eventually have to sand.
+If water soaks in and darkens the wood, the protective layer is gone and the floor needs full attention before moisture does permanent damage.

 Contact Lena Services INC at 773-939-4284 or [email protected]